Our favourite B Corportion outdoor companies and why we should support them

 Their motto is Gear for Good.
 And it shows.

-Our product pick: their iconic and super lightweight back – the 18l Luzon & eye-catching Trico Hybrid Vest.
+Our product picks: their iconic and super lightweight back – the 18l Luzon & eye-catching Trico Hybrid Vest.

 Great post.
 B corporation certification validates the company’s adventure folk.

 Thanks!
 Oh we agree, it’s a great way of knowing which companies are doing some good and so we can support them as the consumer 🙂